 ARC's controls related to its system supporting the delivery of financial management services cover only a portion of overall internal control for each Customer Agency of ARC.
 It is not feasible for the control objectives related to ARC's services to be achieved solely by ARC.
-Therefore, each Customer Agencies' internal control over financial reporting should be evaluated in conjunction with ARC's controls, related tests, and results described in Section IV of this report, taking into account the related complementary Customer Agency controls as described below, where applicable.
-In order for Customer Agencies to rely on the controls reported on herein, each Customer Agency must evaluate its own internal control to determine whether the identified complementary Customer Agency controls have been implemented and are operating effectively.
+Therefore, each Customer Agency's internal control over financial reporting should be evaluated in conjunction with ARC's controls, related tests, and results described in Section IV of this report, taking into account the related Complementary Customer Agency Controls (CCACs) as described below, where applicable.
+In order for Customer Agencies to rely on the controls reported on herein, each Customer Agency must evaluate its own internal control to determine whether the identified CCACs have been implemented and are operating effectively.